Spec-Ops/credentials-polyfill/README.md

 });
 ```

-The example above will result in an a JSON-LD document that should
+The example above will result in the same JSON-LD document that
-look exactly like the document requested for storage POST'ed back
+was passed via the *identity* parameter being POST'ed back
 to the *storageCallback*.
 Optionally, the recipient of the
 credentials may choose to not store some of the credentials and
 can notify the issuer that those credentials were not stored by